MrOffner/solaxcloud/README.md

 Solax Cloud integration based on the SolaxCloud API.
 This component is basically a rewrite of [thomascys/solaxcloud] (https://github.com/thomascys/solaxcloud) which used the old system.

-You will need:
+To use this component you will need the following:
 - An API key: Which can be created from the online portal (https://www.solaxcloud.com/#/api) under the 'Service > API' menu
-- The Inverter Serial Number (SN): The 10 character Registration No. of the specific inverter (see the Inverter's menu in SolaxCloud)
+- The Inverter's Serial Number (SN): The 10 character Registration No. of the specific inverter (see the Inverter's menu in SolaxCloud)

 ## Installation

-This component current only support manual installation.
+This component currently only supports manual installation:
 - Place this directory in `/config/custom_components`.
 If `custom_components`
   does not exist, you will have to create it.
-- Add the sensor to your configuration.yaml:
+- Add the sensor to your configuration.yaml file:

 ```yaml
 sensor: